MonetDB/MonetDB/buildtools/doc/HowToRelease.rst

 - Regularly try building the release on Windows during this stage.
   This includes trying to create installers and trying out the installers.
+- A major (and very time consuming) task of the release manager is to continuously remind the developers to indeed care about and fix their bugs.
+This task consists mainly of reading aloud both the nightly testing result emails and the daily TestWeb status to each involved developer personally.

 Preparation of a Major Release
 ------------------------------